hidalgo-icf/DS-emulators/README.md

 # Citation

-If you use the emulators from this repository in your research, please consider citing the original [release paper](https://arxiv.org/abs/2106.03846):
+If you use the emulators from this repository in your research, please cite the original [release paper](https://arxiv.org/abs/2106.03846):

     @article{
              TBA